Why is my wine fizzy?

 That, my friends, is an “off” wine.
 But what happened?

 In most cases, fizzy wine is indicative of a mistake in wine-making.
 When bottled, the wine underwent an (unexpected) second fermentation, creating the carbonation and subsequent poor flavor.
 It won’t hurt you to drink it . . . but you probably won’t want to.
+Here are few things you can do with this undrinkable wine.

 Note: some wines are supposed to be fizzy!
 Sparkling wines obviously fall into this category; however, Australian Shiraz and Lambrusco also fall under this umbrella term.